Computing Threshold Budgets in Discrete-Bidding Games: A Fixed-Point Algorithm for Finding Threshold Budgets

 \section{A Fixed-Point Algorithm for Finding Threshold Budgets}

 In this section, we develop a fixed-point algorithm for finding threshold budgets in frugal-parity discrete-bidding games.
 While its worst-case running time is exponential in the input, the algorithm shows, for the first time, that threshold budgets in parity discrete-bidding games satisfy the average property.
 This property is key in the development of the NP and coNP algorithm (Sec.~\ref{sec:NP and coNP}).
-For the remainder of this section, fix a frugal-parity game $\G = \zug{V, E, k, p, S, \fr}$.

-\stam{ Before describing the algorithm we point to a key difference between parity continuous- and discrete-bidding games.

-\begin{example} Consider the game $\G_2$ that is constructed from the game $\G_1$ that is depicted in Fig.~\ref{fig:avgbutnotthreshold} by adding an edge from $t$ to $v_0$.
-Suppose that $t$ has parity index $1$ and the other vertices have parity index $0$ (i.e., $\G_2$ is a B\"uchi game in which $t$ is the only accepting vertex).
-Under continuous-bidding, it was shown in \cite{AHC19} that in any strongly-connected game, and in particular $\G_2$, \PO can force the game to visit any vertex infinitely often starting with any positive initial budget, no matter how small.
-Thus, the thresholds budgets in $\G_2$ are all $0$.
-This property is the main ingredient in a reduction from parity continuous-bidding games to reachability continuous-bidding games.
-On the other hand, under discrete bidding, when $k=5$ and the game starts at $v_0$, \PT can prevent \PO from ever reaching $t$, thus $\thresh_{\G_2}(v_0) \geq 5$.
-The structure of threshold budgets in parity discrete-bidding games was not previously understood. \end{example} }